Avastin (bevacizumab)

 What Is Bevacizumab?

-Avastin (bevacizumab) is a biological agent approved by the FDA in 2004.[3]
-Administered intravenously, the drug circulates in the bloodstream and acts on tumors by inhibiting the growth of new blood vessels.[4]
+Bevacizumab is a biological agent approved by the U.S. Food and Drug Administration (FDA) in 2004.[4]
 Avastin is only approved for use in certain types of cancer, as studies have shown it to not be effective in all types.

 FDA-approved uses for Avastin include:[3]